roadrunner-server/docs/php/environment.md

 This allows you to easily customize the configuration based on your specific environment without changing the configuration file itself.

-Here's an example of a `docker-compose.yaml` file that redefines the `HTTP_PORT` for an RR service:
+Here is an example of a `docker-compose.yaml` file that redefines the `HTTP_PORT` for an RR service:

 {% code title="docker-compose.yaml" %}